jabedbd/AI-Poem-Writer/README.md

 # Languages

-Currently this program can write poem in two language, which is Bengali and English.
+Currently this program can write poem in two language, which are Bengali and English.
 If you want to train this program to your own language simply contact me.

 # Note